mother-of-all-self-hosting/mash-playbook/docs/developer-documentation.md

 # Developer Documentation

 ## Support a new service | Create your own role

 ### 1. Check if

-- the role doesn't exist already in [`supported-services.md`](supported-services.md) or if someone else is already [working on it](https://github.com/mother-of-all-self-hosting/mash-playbook/pulls).
+- the role doesn't exist already in [`supported-services.md`](supported-services.md) and no one else is already [working on it](https://github.com/mother-of-all-self-hosting/mash-playbook/pulls)

-- the service you wish is possible in a docker container
+- the service you wish to add can run in a Docker container

-- a docker image already exists.
+- a container image already exists

-### 2. Create the ansible role in a public git repository.
+### 2. Create the Ansible role in a public git repository.
 You can follow the structure of existing roles, like the [`ansible-role-gitea`](https://github.com/mother-of-all-self-hosting/ansible-role-gitea) or the [`ansible-role-gotosocial`](https://github.com/mother-of-all-self-hosting/ansible-role-gotosocial).

-Some Advices:
+Some advice:
  - Your file structure will probably look something like this:

 ```